A diminished return? Meh, slightly — but Matty still thinks there’s a lot to like about this lively, Rick Jacobson-helmed sequel.

 Said terror tot is cobbled together by Gabe Bartalos.
 Obscenely fake-looking, limited in its movements, and, as Entertainment Weekly also clocked upon The Unborn II’s U.S. tape release in April 1994, bearing an uncanny resemblance to the late Powers Boothe — it’s safe to say that the murderous bambino nestles towards the bottom end of the FX wiz’s generally impressive resume.
 However, credit where it’s due: the Henenlotter stalwart does manage to imbue the ugly lil’ bastard with just enough shabby beauty for him to pass muster in that hard to define ‘rubbish/brilliant’ sort of way.

 Curiously, despite everything about the film merrily screaming ‘direct-to-video’, there’s a (so far) unverifiable rumour floating around online that Corman booked The Unborn II a few theatrical playdates in a Florida fleapit a fortnight prior to its stateside cassette bow.
 Answers on a postcard, please.
 In Germany, VHS distributor Empire (no, not that Empire) issued The Unborn II as a sequel to Alain Robak’s unrelated neonatal nightmare, Baby Blood (1990).
-Alas, here in the U.K. it remains unreleased.
+Alas, it remains unreleased here in the U.K.

 USA ● 1994 ● Horror ● 84mins